se-edu/duke/tutorials/gradleTutorial.md

        mainClassName = "seedu.duke.Duke"
    }
    ```
-1. To check if Gradle has been added to the project correctly, open a terminal window, navigate to the root directory of your project and run the command `gradlew run`.
+1. To check if Gradle has been added to the project correctly, open a terminal window, navigate to the root directory of your project and run the command `gradlew run` (On Windows) or `chmod +x gradlew;./gradlew run`(On Mac/Linux).
 This should result in Gradle running the main method of your project.

-:bulb: Simply run the command `gradlew {taskName}` in the terminal and Gradle will run the task!
-Here are some example commands:
+:bulb: Simply run the command `gradlew {taskName}` (On Windows) or `./gradlew {taskName}` (On Mac/Linux) in the terminal and Gradle will run the task!
+Here are some example commands (replace `gradle` with `./gradle` if you are using a Mac):
-* `gradlew tasks` (or `gradlew tasks --all`): shows a list of tasks available
+* `gradlew tasks` (or `gradlew tasks --all`)
+shows a list of tasks available
 * `gradlew run`: runs the main class of your project

 :bulb: Some plugins may add more helpful tasks so be sure to check their documentation!